getify/You-Dont-Know-JS/types & grammar/ch5.md

 #### `{ .. }` Curly Braces

-There's two main places (and more coming as JS evolves!) that a pair of `{ .. }` curly braces will show up in your code.
+There are two main places (and more coming as JS evolves!) that a pair of `{ .. }` curly braces will show up in your code.
 Let's take a look at each of them.

 ##### Object Literals